-Table 2 indicates that children across all three age levels consistently chose to consider motives rather than consequences as their basis for judgment.
-Children from the youngest age level chose to consider motives to a greater degree than children from the two older levels (6.7 - 95.83% as compared to 9.10 - 88.89%and 12.13 - 72.22%).
+With regards to consequences of children across all three age levels consistently chose to consider motives rather than consequences at their basis for judgment.
+Children from the youngest age level chose to consider motives to a greater degree than children from the two older levels (6-7-95.83% as compared to 9-10-88.89% and 12-13-72.22%).
 This is contrary to Hypothesis IA which states that younger children will emphasize objective consequences while older children will emphasize the actor's intentions.

 According to Piaget (1948), moral realism, that is, emphasis on objective consequences, is to be found only among the very young.
-With increasing maturity, this is gradually replaced by, a corresponding increase in emphasis upon motives and intentions.
-However, Table 2 indicates that there appears to be a trend towards the reverse, at least insofar as the present sample is concerned.
-With an increase in age, there appears to be a corresponding increase in emphasis in the consequences of an act so that moral realism would seem to be found, following the trend in Table 2, in early adolescence.
-TABLE 3
+With increasing maturity, this is gradually replaced by a corresponding increase in emphasis upon motives and intentions.
+However, the data indicates that there appears to be a trend towards the reverse, at least insofar as the present sample is concerned.
+With an increase in age, there appears to be a corresponding increase in emphasis in the consequences of an act so that moral realism would seem to be found.